Remote attestation

 • The attester generates a cryptographically signed report, including the nonce and measurements of its environment.

-• The verifier validates the report to ensure the attester is genuine and uncompromised.
+• Implementing the security policy, the verifier validates the report to ensure the attester is genuine and uncompromised.

 Last updated